sindrigils/task-blaster/README.md

 # Database
 In both appsettings, I have set the ConnectionsStings for both Docker and Azure (the current one set is the Docker one)

-You probably have a better way then this but this is how I updated the datbase with migrations and ran the population script.
+You probably have a better way then this but this is how I updated the database with migrations and ran the population script.

 - Compose up the project with docker compose up --build
 - Go into both appsettings.json and change the where the Host points to in the connection string it should be changed to "Host=localhost"